runmq/queue/README.md

 # RunMQ

-RunMQ is a robust message queue library for Node.js built on RabbitMQ.
-Enables async background processing, or event-driven architectures via message bus — both with automatic retries, schema validation and DLQ.
+RunMQ is a reliable message queue library for Node.js built on top of RabbitMQ.
+Supports async background processing and event-driven messaging for microservices, with automatic retries, schema validation, and DLQ.

 RunMQ can be used to implement two main patterns:
 - **Event Bus** for event-driven microservices architectures, where multiple services independently react to the same events